Sofia (car): Historical Prototype: Chassis #0002

+Its authenticity is officially recognized by FIVA (Fédération Internationale des Véhicules Anciens) under Identity Card #104356, documenting its transition from a production unit to a primary developmental prototype.

 In 1989 the Plovdiv Fair again showcased the final version of the Sofia B, painted in gray metallic color; the manufacture of the car was supported by the machine-building firm Balkankar and the Bulgarian Ministry of Machine-Building.
 The car's headlights were no longer of the flip-up type, instead becoming exposed and mounted on the front of the hood; the car's rear was also radically restyled.
 The gull-wing doors were abandoned as well, which did not detract from the design and made the car easier to produce and live with.
 The interior also received numerous improvements.

 In 1990, after a three-month-long effort, Andreev completed the prototype of a light SUV named Sofia C, with an engine borrowed from a Lada passenger car.
 That same year also saw the start of serial production of both the Sofia B and the Sofia C, made by Andreev's own private company Vilicar.

 During the 1990s, Andreev broadened the scope of his automotive-related activities by continuing to produce his own cars, and by tuning private passenger cars and converting passenger cars into commercial delivery vehicles.
 In 1997 Andreev also produced a prototype of a small passenger bus which was exhibited at the Plovdiv Fair.
 It was based on an Avia chassis.